There is nothing worse than the idea of cockroaches crawling all over you while you sleep. It is truly vile and disgusting.

 Fortunately, installing your own weather stripping or door bottom is actually extremely easy and will help keep cockroaches away from your bedroom while you sleep.

 We recommend installing door bottoms throughout your home – it can both prevent pests from entering your house, and it is also energy efficient.
+Make sure you use a high-quality and affordable drill to install it correctly.

 Check Your AC For Any Openings